cornell-netlab/avenir/synthesis/README.md

 To run the bmv2/mininet emulation experiment, there is a bunch of setup to do first.

 ### Setup
-first you will need to install bmv2 [from source](https://github.com/p4lang/behavioral-model#building-the-code).
-The following commands worked on Ubuntu 20.04 in January 2021.
+First, you will need to install bmv2 1.14.0 [from source](https://github.com/p4lang/behavioral-model#building-the-code).
+The following guide worked on Ubuntu 20.04 in January 2021.

 First, install toplevel dependencies.
 ``` bash